Globus Medical, Inc. (GMED) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors To Seek Compensation For Alleged Wrongdoings

-NEW YORK, Aug.
-25, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Globus Medical, Inc. ("Globus Medical" or "the Company") (NYSE: GMED ).
-Investors who purchased Globus Medical securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/GMED .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+27, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Globus Medical, Inc. (“Globus Medical” or“the Company”) (NYSE: GMED).
+Investors who purchased Globus Medical securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/GMED .

 Investigation Details